 Coping with terminal illness

-A terminal illness diagnosis can be devastating news for the person receiving the diagnosis, as well as for anyone else who holds them dear.
+A terminal illness diagnosis can be devastating news for the person facing terminal illness, as well as for anyone else who holds them dear.
 In reality, most of us will have a hard time processing this kind of information, even if we expected the diagnosis.

 Where to find help after a diagnosis